Saturday, July 30, 2011

 1931 - **1/2

-Monroe Owsley specialized in sleazy gigolo bad guy roles, and here he even wears an odious greasepaint mustache.
-Kay Francis suffers as his first wife, a victim of his blackmail schemes.
-She's remarried to an older man who's terribly rich and jealous, to the point he hires gigolo detective George Brent to catch her in the act and/or seduce her himself.
-Allen Jenkins, who you may remember from films like THE BIG SHAKEDOWN, one capsule up, and Ruth Donnelly (HEAT LIGHTNING, THE BIG SHAKEDOWN) as a schemer who thinks Jenkins is a rich man (he's Brent's sidekick and is foolishly given control of the expense account) are the support.
-The problem is, Brent is so annoyingly full of himself that halfway through the film you start to appreciate Owsley.
-In fact you can't really scrape a single human character worth saving out of this mess, but Francis does look amazing in those feathered hats and capes (courtesy Orry-Kelly) and pre-Castro Havana is worth a look, even if it's all rear-projected and drenched in overlapping nightclub montage.
+Monroe Owsley specialized in sleazy gigolo bad guy roles (see: CinemArchetype 13).
+Here he even wears an odious greasepaint mustache and his ex-wife Kay Francis is a constant victim of his two-bit blackmail schemes.
+She's "happily" remarried to an older man who's terribly rich and jealous, to the point he hires gigolo detective George Brent to follow her on her trip to Cuba to catch her in the act and/or seduce her himself to validate his geriatric paranoia.
+The supporting roles couple are played by Brent's pal Allen Jenkins, who you may remember from THE BIG SHAKEDOWN) and Ruth Donnelly (HEAT LIGHTNING) as a schemer who thinks Jenkins is the rich one.
+The problem is, Brent is so annoyingly full of himself that halfway through the film you start to appreciate Owsley who at least displays some self-loathing.
+In fact you can't really scrape a single human character worth saving out of this mess, but Francis does look amazing in those Orry-Kelly feathered hats and capes, and and it's nice to see a pre-Castro 'free country' (when that meant no prohibition) Havana.
+It's 'intoxicating,' even if it's all rear-projected and drenched in overlapping nightclub montage.

 TARZAN THE FEARLESS